-This text offers a concise, affordable and reader-friendly introduction to the criminal justice system.
+This textbook offers a concise, affordable, and reader-friendly introduction to the criminal justice system.
 It explores the system in four sections: the criminal justice system as social control, law enforcement as social control, the law as social control, and corrections as social control.

-Designed with the student in mind, each chapter includes: "What You Need to Know," highlighting key points for the reader; brief chapter outline; review questions; vocabulary lists; "breaking news" items; and exercises to help students customize the material for different jurisdictions.
+Designed with the student in mind, each chapter includes: "What You Need to Know," highlighting key points for the reader; brief chapter outlines; review questions; vocabulary lists; a "breaking news" box and exercises to help students customize the material for different jurisdictions.

 SECTION I: THE CRIMINAL JUSTICE SYSTEM AS SOCIAL CONTROL

 2. Crime in Society